-- 02 Greetings from Travis Fretwell
+- 02 Greetings from OBHPFG

 - 03 Red Ribbon Goal and History

 - 04 Tips 4 Teens

-- 05 Winning 2018 Red Ribbon Posters
+- 05 Winning 2019 Red Ribbon Posters

-- 06 2018 Red Ribbon Awardees
+- 06 2019 Red Ribbon Awardees

-- 07 2018 Red Ribbon Overall Winner
+- 07 2019 Red Ribbon Overall Winner

 - 08 Awards Ceremony Photo Scrapbook

 - 10 Red Ribbon Across the State

 - 11 Hosting your Event

 - 12 Red Ribbon Materials

 - 13 Strategies for a Successful Event

 - 14 Suggested Activities

 - 17 My Red Ribbon Activity Plan

-- 18 Alcohol & Substance Abuse Prevention Project (ASAPP)
+- 18 Alcohol & Substance AbusePrevention Project (ASAPP)

 - 19 Against the Law

 - 20 Youth Tobacco Use in Georgia

 - 21 Prescription Drug Abuse

 - 22 SOR Opioid Crisis Project

 - 23 Kick Off Photo Scrapbook

-- 25 2019 Red Ribbon Award Competition
+- 25 2020 Red Ribbon Award Competition

-- 26 2019 Red Ribbon Award Application
+- 26 2020 Red Ribbon Award Application

 - 27 Key Resources

 - 28 Credits

-GREETINGS FROM THE OFFICE OF BEHAVIORAL HEALTH
+GREETINGS FROM THE OFFICE OF BEHAVIORAL HEALTH PREVENTION AND FEDERAL GRANTS

-"The Red Ribbon Campaign is a celebration of drug-free life," says DBHDD personnel at Office of Behavioral Health Prevention.
-Preventing alcohol, tobacco, and other drug abuse is central to the mission of DBHDD's Office of Behavioral Health Prevention.
+"The Red Ribbon Campaign is a celebration of drug-free life," says DBHDD personnel at the Office of Behavioral Health Prevention and Federal Grants.
+Preventing alcohol, tobacco, and other drug abuse is central to the mission of DBHDD's Office of Behavioral Health Prevention and Federal Grants.
 The Red Ribbon Campaign Kickoff in October raises awareness about the dangers of drugs and alcohol in a way that engages youth.

-The theme for this year is Send A Message: Stay Drug Free.
-Travel Drug Free.
-"Reaching people early in life is key, says DBHDD personnel.
-"The impact that substance abuse has on families and communities is devastating.
-But the good news is that the longer we can keep a young person drug-free, the brighter their future."
+The theme for this year is Be happy Be Brave Be Drug Free.
+"Reaching people early in life is key, The impact that substance abuse has on families and communities is devastating.
+But the good news is that the longer we can keep a young person drug-free, the brighter their future" says the Office of Behavioral Health Prevention and Federal Grants personnel.

-It's important that young people are encouraged to remain drug-free year round," says DBHDD personnel.
-"We continue to offer that message throughout the year."
+It's important that young people are encouraged to remain drug-free year round," and here at DBHDD, "We continue to offer that message throughout the year."